-▶ DO NOT allow material to contact humans, exposed food or food utensils.
-Avoid contact with incompatible materials. ► When handling, DO NOT eat, drink or smoke. ▶ Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Always wash hands with soap and water after handling.
-Work clothes should be laundered separately.
-Launder contaminated clothing before re-use.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Keep dry.
-Store under cover.
-Other information Store in a well ventilated area.
-Store away from sources of heat or ignition.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
+- ▶ Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - Safe handling When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. - Keep dry.

+Other information

+- Store under cover.
+Store in a well ventilated area. - Store away from sources of heat or ignition. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.